 Is your business a trade?

-If you run a plumbing business, cleaning service, auto body shop, or another trade-based company, consider registering with the services above, as well as with the following business directories:
+If you run a plumbing business, cleaning service, auto body shop, or another trade-based company, consider registering with the services above.
+Here are some others to check out:

 - Networx: a platform for contractors to share the services they offer with homeowners and others in need of improvements and repairs